Materialschätze Hidden Treasures Futurium

 With the Green Deal, the European Union has agreed to reorganize the economic system.
 A major transformation towards a circular economy has begun.
 The main aim of this will be a new understanding of how to use existing resources.
 The materials used should be kept in biological and technical cycles for as long as possible.

-Raw materials for circular economy
+Raw materials for a circular economy

 A large number of the materials still used today will give way to circular alternatives that are either based on renewable resources or can be fitted into re-use, re-pair and re-cycle strategies.
 In the future, there will be an idea for every material to be returned to the cycle.